• Level of education

 • - Hydraulic binders

-• - Formulations of glasses and ceramics in relation to waste flows (radioactive, toxic, etc.)
+• - Formulations of glass and ceramics in relation to waste streams (radioactive, toxic, etc.)

-• - Hydraulic binder formulations for saline waste streams (sulfates, nitrates, etc.)
+• - Formulations of hydraulic binders for saline waste streams (sulfates, nitrates, etc.)

 Read more